internet safety

 • Encourage your teen to remaining anonymous at all times (this includes chat rooms, which are unmonitored places on the Internet where users can exchange instant messages in real time).

-• Teach children never to disclose private information, such as her address, phone number, school name, and credit card numbers.
+• Teach children never to disclose private information, such as her address, phone number, school name, and/or credit card numbers.

 • Teach children to Never agree to meet someone they met only on the internet.